walterfreeman/ast101/index.md

 ### Current lecture slides:

-Here are <a href="slides/lecture12/lecture12.pdf">the slides on gravity</a>.
+Here are <a href="slides/lecture13/lecture13.pdf">the slides on the laws of motion.</a>.

-I was sick last Thursday.
+I was sick at the beginning of this unit.
 Please read the <a href="heliocentrism.html">notes on the emergence of heliocentrism</a> if you haven't already.

 ### Upcoming assignments